domg6027/domg6027/README.md

 Derech Olam Ministries International Network
 --------------------------------------------

-DOMG6027 is a core repository of Derech Olam Ministries International (DOM).
+DOMG6027 is the main website of Derech Olam Ministries International (DOM).

 🌍 About Derech Olam Ministries International
 ----------------------------------------------
 Derech Olam Ministries International is dedicated to:

 * Teaching and restoring ancient biblical foundations